Climber1705/connect4-minimax/README.md

 ## Improvements
 1. Add a heuritic to improve how many the alpha-beta pruning algorithm prunes the search tree
 2. Speed up the code to set the depth to a higher value (6-8)
+  i.
+Add a transposition table to store states that have been seen ii.
+Change the code so we don't deepcopy an object

 ## Help and Resources